FACTION BRIEF

 Transit

-Movement through safe houses.
-Each hand-off minimizes exposure.
-Some refugees spend months in transit.
+Movement through safe houses toward destination.
+Each hand-off minimizes individual exposure—no one person knows the full route.
+Some refugees spend months in transit, moving a few kilometers at a time.

 Resettlement

-Arrival at destination with new identity and basic resources.
+Arrival at destination with new identity, basic resources, and contact information for local support.
 What happens next is up to the refugee.

 Organization

-The Network has no headquarters, no leadership, no central command.
-It's a collection of cells that share methods and trust—but operate independently.
+No headquarters.
+No leadership.
+No central command.
+The Network is a collection of cells that share methods, resources, and trust—but operate independently.
 If one cell is compromised, others remain safe.
+This makes coordination difficult but survival possible.

 Entry Cells